Biography

 Representative projects cover retrieval-augmented generation, large reasoning models, personalized LLMs, process rewarding, and deep-search agents.

-Recognition Spotlight, Best Paper, and Paper Digest highlights
+Recognition ICLR Spotlight, SIGIR-AP Best Paper Award, and Paper Digest Hot Papers

 Public Assets NeuroCogMap website, code, and full publication record